GabeGoesCoding/ts-express-dev/README.md

    ```

 ## How the Development Works
-The `npm serve` command will start both TypeScript compilation in watch mode and nodemon for automatic server restarts whenever you make changes to your code.
+The `npm run serve` command will start both TypeScript compilation in watch mode and nodemon for automatic server restarts whenever you make changes to your code.
 The distribution folder is cleared on each reload by rimraf.
 Reloading is supported accross Linux, Windows, and iOS with concurrently.

 Happy coding! 🚀